-2.18 Conflict/Declaration of Interest
+2.18 Conflict/Declaration of Interest (This policy is non-contractual)

-MG ALBA does not allow employees to engage in any activity that involves or might involve a conflict of interest either as an individual or as part of a partnership/company.
+MG ALBA does not allow employees or Board members to engage in any activity that involves or might involve a conflict of interest either as an individual or as part of a partnership/company.

-A conflict of interest is where you have a direct or indirect interest in, or benefit from, in any way, a commercial activity that might affect MG ALBA, or your judgment whilst acting on MG ALBA's behalf.
-You must obtain authorisation from the Board of MG ALBA prior to undertaking any activities that may give rise to a conflict of interest.
+A conflict of interest is where you have a direct or indirect interest in, or benefit from, in any way, a commercial activity that might affect MG ALBA or your judgment whilst acting on MG ALBA's behalf.